 - Students will develop tools for helping friends who are experiencing abuse or being abusive

-- Students will develop an accurate understanding of consent and sexual assault and will understand the importance of respecting boundaries as a means to preventing sexual assault
+- Students will develop an accurate understanding of consent and sexual violence and will understand the importance of respecting boundaries as a means to preventing sexual violence

 Why do we teach Healthy Relationships?